ethereum/ethereum.js/docs/docs/guides/18_migration_viem/index.md

 console.log(deployTx.options.address);
 ```

-In viem there is `deployContract()` function that can be used for contracts deployment.
+In Viem there is `deployContract()` function that can be used for contracts deployment.

 ```javascript
 //import { deployContract } from 'viem'